SMS Magdeburg: World War I

 Magdeburg got underway the previous day to arrive in the area at the prescribed time.
 She encountered heavy fog in the early hours of 26 August while steaming at a speed of 15 kn, and at 01:13, she ran aground near the lighthouse at Odensholm.
 The ship's double bottom was badly damaged and she was unable to free herself.
 The crew attempted to lighten the ship by throwing equipment overboard, but the vessel remained hard aground.
 The torpedo boat V26 arrived at around 08:30 and attempted to pull her free but was unable to do so.
 She therefore began taking off part of Magdeburg's crew in preparation to abandon the wreck.
 Since the cruiser had gone ashore near the lighthouse, which was one of her targets for the planned bombardment, she destroyed it with gunfire in spite of her predicament.

 While the evacuation was going on, the Russian cruisers and appeared at around 09:00, having been alerted to the situation by the signal station that Magdeburg had been unable to destroy.
 On reaching the area, they opened fire on the stranded cruiser.
 The Germans destroyed the forward section of the ship, but could not complete her destruction before the Russians reached the ship.
 Fifteen crew members from Magdeburg were killed in the attack, and the ship's captain and his adjutant remained aboard and were captured by the Russians; they remained in a Russian prisoner of war camp until March 1918, when they were able to escape and return to Germany.
 The German code books were also not destroyed; the Russians were able to recover three of the books along with the current encryption key.
 They passed one copy to the British Royal Navy via a pair of Russian couriers on 13 October.
 The Russian Navy partially scrapped the ship in situ and eventually destroyed the wreck.

 The capture of the code books proved to provide a significant advantage for the Royal Navy.
 The Admiralty had recently created a deciphering department known as Room 40 to process intercepted German wireless signals.
-With the code books and cipher key, the British were able to track the movements of most German warships; this information could be passed on to the Admiral John Jellicoe, the commander of the Grand Fleet.
+With the code books and cipher key, the British were able to track the movements of most German warships; this information could be passed on to Admiral John Jellicoe, the commander of the Grand Fleet.
 This allowed the British to ambush parts of or the entire German fleet on several occasions, most successfully at the Battles of Dogger Bank in January 1915 and Jutland in May 1916.